Skip to content

 Section titled “Cultured Corneal Epithelial Sheets and Regenerative Medicine”

 Regenerative medicine for limbal stem cell deficiency has advanced significantly in recent years.
-By adding retinol and EGF to the culture medium, it has become possible to produce corneal epithelial sheets without feeder cells or serum, and transplant materials free of xenogeneic substances are being applied clinically 13).
-Autologous oral mucosal epithelial transplantation can be used as an autologous cell source even for bilateral LSCD, and is indicated for severe ocular surface diseases such as SJS 13).
-SLET is becoming widespread as a simpler and lower-cost procedure among LSCTs, and a review of existing studies has shown superior outcomes compared to CLET 9).
-Furthermore, a product in which oral mucosal epithelial cell sheets are attached to an amniotic membrane matrix has been launched as a regenerative medical product, and clinical application for bilateral LSCD is progressing.
-Clinical research on iPS cell-derived corneal epithelial cell sheets is also being conducted in Japan, and they are expected as a next-generation treatment for patients with bilateral disease who cannot obtain autologous cell sources.
+By adding retinol and EGF to the culture medium, it has become possible to produce corneal epithelial sheets without feeder cells or serum, and transplant materials free of xenogeneic substances are being clinically applied 13).
+Autologous oral mucosal epithelial transplantation can be used as an autologous cell source even for bilateral LSCD and is indicated for severe ocular surface diseases such as SJS 13).
+SLET is becoming widespread as a simpler and lower-cost surgical technique compared to LSCT, and a review of existing studies has shown superior outcomes over CLET 9).
+Furthermore, a product in which oral mucosal epithelial cell sheets are adhered to an amniotic membrane substrate has been launched as a regenerative medical product, and clinical application for bilateral LSCD is progressing.
+Clinical research on iPS cell-derived corneal epithelial cell sheets is also being conducted in Japan, and they are expected as a next-generation treatment for patients with bilateral diseases who cannot obtain autologous cell sources.

 Systemic complications associated with SJS/TEN